 There are many alternative treks that use the city of Cusco, Peru as a starting point.
 The trek to Vilcabamba, the real Lost City of the Incas, might be the most alluring.

 The city in question refers to the place where the Incas retreated to as the threat of Spanish conquistadors loomed over Cusco.
-This places was Vilcabamba, which travelers can visit via off-the-beaten-path treks.
+This place was in fact Vilcabamba, not Machu Picchu.
+Travelers can visit via off-the-beaten-path treks.

 Where is Vilcabamba?

 Vilcabamba is located in the Echarate District of Cusco’s Convención Province, sitting northwest of Machu Picchu, Choquequirao and Salkantay mountain.
 Meaning “sacred plain” in Quechua, the ruins are also called Espiritu Pampa, and sit near the Chontabamba River (a tributary of the Urubamba River).

 The area of Vilcabamba was the stronghold and refuge of what is known as the Neo-Inca State before its collapse under the Spanish conquistadors.
 The state was established by Manco Inca Yupanqui at Vilcabamba, which served as the capital until 1572, when the area was conquered and Manco’s son, Tupac Amaru, was captured and executed.

 The refuge was abandoned and forgotten, though locals knew of its existence and referred to it as Espiritu Pampa (Plain of Spirits).
 Three Cusco locals rediscovered the ruins, identifying it as Vilcabamba in 1892: Manuel Ugarte, Manuel López Torres, and Juan Cancio Saavedra.